dutchmims/Love-Food/README.md

 # Testing Section

 * Validator.w3.org was used to test the HTML of the project and found a few errors which were fixed.
 It was then used at the final stage of the project and no errors were found.
+One warning was given on the Gallery page which I found was not applicable to how I wanted the page to look.

 <img width="1237" alt="Screenshot 2023-02-23 at 21 44 09" src="https://user-images.githubusercontent.com/119881922/221038335-9c1c80f2-bbe8-4cf6-87ce-98b827f39378.png">